 For business lenders, real estate is an attractive way to secure a loan because it holds its value well.
 Entrepreneurs may also benefit because real estate is generally worth at least a couple hundred thousand dollars, which gives owners a chance to secure larger loan amounts and better loan terms.

 However, while real estate may be a convenient choice, it’s also a risky one.
 For example, if you put up your primary residence as collateral and default on your loan, you’ll lose your home.

 First, you’ll need to consider the value of the equipment, not just the price.
 For example, heavy machinery may technically be valuable, but if it’s difficult to find a buyer, it won’t be viewed as valuable to the lender.

 Still, if the loan amount is relatively low, equipment may be a great option to use as collateral.
 As the borrower, though, you should contemplate the consequences of losing that equipment to decide whether it’s worth the risk.

 In fact, from a lender’s perspective, many of the considerations for equipment, such as liquidation value and future depreciation, apply to inventory as well.
-As a result, the amount and cost of your loan may change depending on how the lender values your inventory.
+As a result, the amount and cost of your loan may vary by lender and how they value your inventory.

-Waiting for payments on outstanding invoices often causes cash flow challenges for small business owners.
+Waiting for monthly payments on outstanding invoices can cause major cash flow challenges for small business owners.
 However, you can put those invoices to work by using them as collateral for a business loan.

 Finally, because the loan amount will be capped somewhere below the total value of your invoices, there will be a ceiling on how much you can borrow.

-While deciding which type of collateral to use is by no means easy, it’s a fairly simple decision that boils down to one primary consideration; what are you willing to lose?
+While deciding which type of collateral to use is by no means easy, it’s a fairly simple decision that comes down to one primary consideration; what are you willing to lose?